DuckyCashy/UTNetwork/README.md

 ## 🚀 Getting Started & Prerequisites

-To utilize all features of Network Utility, it must be executed inside a terminal session with administrative permissions.
+To utilize all features of UTNetwork, it must be executed inside a terminal session with administrative permissions.

 * **Windows:** Right-click your Terminal/Command Prompt and select **"Run as Administrator"**.
 * **Linux/macOS:** Run the script prefixed with `sudo` (e.g., `sudo python ip_network.py`).